WillFantom/jumpbox/README.md

 ## Configuration

 - **SSH Server**: Configure the SSH server by modifying the [`sshd_config`](sshd/sshd_config) file.
 Included is a sensible default for a Jumpbox host as of November 2022.
 To modify the internal port used for the SSH server, make sure to use the `SSHD_PORT` environment variable.
+Also, always ensure that the internal SSH server port is the same as the exposed port.
+Having a port mapping where the internal and external ports are different will break some features.
+See the example docker-compose file for more on how to do this easily.

 - **Users & Keys**: Regardless of if you are using baked in keys or mounted, the format anc common issues are the same.
 See [here](./example/keys/README.md) for more.